-The ACC investment fund currently has approximately $40 billion funds under management as at June 2018.
+The ACC investment fund currently has about $47 billion funds under management as of June 2023.

 Our investment performance is evaluated by looking at the extent to which ACC’s investments have achieved the objectives of enhancing returns and reducing risk, and how our performance compares with global investment markets’ performance.

-We have outperformed market benchmarks for 25 of the past 26 years.
+We have outperformed market benchmarks in all but three of the past 30 years.
 To the best of our knowledge, no other investment fund anywhere in the world has ever outperformed market-based benchmarks on such a consistent basis.